 Figure 4-9 shows historic and projected values for combined non-motorized fatalities and serious injuries for the Boston region and Massachusetts as a whole.
 Non-motorized fatalities and serious injuries include those experienced by bicyclists, pedestrians, and others traveling by non-motorized modes (such as skateboards).
-Unlike the prior measures, values for this measure are have been increasing over time for both the Boston region and Massachusetts overall.
-According to the historic data, these incidents have increased by a larger percentage for Massachusetts (20 percent) than for the Boston region (9 percent).
+Unlike the prior measures, values for this measure have been increasing over time for both the Boston region (7.9 percent) and Massachusetts overall (20.3 percent).